gis-rpd/pipelines/README.md

 ## Overview

+- Pipelines are organized into directories of specific category, e.g. `variant-calling`
-- Each pipeline has its own folder and the corresponding starter script has the same name
+- Each pipeline has its own subfolder there and the corresponding starter script has the same name
-  (e.g. `variant-calling-gatk/variant-calling-gatk.py`)
+  (e.g. `variant-calling/gatk/gatk.py`)
 - All wrappers require Python3.
-If required, add the RPD Python installation to your PATH: `export PATH=/mnt/projects/rpd/apps/miniconda3/bin/:$PATH`
+Should it be required, add the RPD Python installation to your PATH: `export PATH=/mnt/projects/rpd/apps/miniconda3/bin/:$PATH`
 - Invoking the starter script with `-h` will display its usage information
 - Each pipeline folder contains a README file (`README.rst` and/or `README.html`) describing the pipeline
-  (e.g. `variant-calling-gatk/README.rst`)
+  (e.g. `variant-calling/gatk/README.rst`)
 - All pipelines are designed to work either on aquila (UGE) or the NSCC (PBSPro) out of the box
 - Upon completion (success or error) an email will be send to the user